-· Impartial treatment of shareholders and shareholder rights
+• Impartial treatment of shareholders and shareholder rights

 All shareholders of the company have equal rights to be informed of and participate in passing important decisions related to the activities of the company.
-The procedure for convening and organising general meetings of shareholders fully comply with the relevant provisions of legal acts and ensures equal rights and possibilities for all shareholders to participate in meetings. having familiarised themselves in advance with draft resolutions on the agenda of the meeting and other information necessary for passing decisions. and are entitled to pose questions to Members of the Board of Invalda INVL, AB.
+The procedures for convening and conducting General Meetings of Shareholders comply with the provisions of the legislation and provide shareholders with equal opportunities to participate in the meeting, to have early access to draft resolutions and materials necessary for the adoption of resolutions, and to ask the members of the Management Board of Invalda INVL questions.

-19.2.
+21.2.
 EMPLOYEES